-In addition to providing specific properties-some enabling free text and others requiring the use of a controlled vocabulary-there is also an open-ended accessibility summary property to enable the inclusion of information not covered by the other properties.
+In addition to providing specific properties-some enabling free text and others requiring the use of a controlled vocabulary-there is also an open-ended accessibility summary to enable the inclusion of information not covered by the other properties.

-- Accessibility-specific file types like "BRF," "Nemeth," "UEB," or "EBAE."
-(CV) - The date the remediated resource and its metadata were accepted into EMMA, in mm/dd/yyyy format. - The source of the file that was remediated, for example "publisher," "library," "student," "OpenAlex," or one of the participating EMMA repositories (including EMMA if it's a file sourced from EMMA that has been further remediated).
-(CV) - The source of the metadata (free text, for example a combination of "Google Books, DSO, and Library"). - The name of the DSO that performed the remediation. - What was done in the remediation, e.g., "Scanned and OCR'd," "Tagged PDF," "Added Image Descriptions,"
+- Format Feature-Accessibility-specific file types like "Braille Nemeth," "Braille UEB," or "Speech TTS."
+(CV) - Date Accepted-The date the remediated resource and its metadata were accepted into EMMA, in mm/dd/yyyy format. - Source of Content-The source of the file that was remediated, for example "publisher," "library," "student," "OpenAlex," or one of the participating EMMA repositories (including EMMA if it's a file sourced from EMMA that has been further remediated).
+(CV)

-"Structured Headings," "Fixed Tables," "Linked TOC," etc. (CV-MV)
+- Source of Metadata-The source of the metadata (free text, for example a combination of "Google Books, DSO, and Library"). - Remediated By-The name of the DSO (not the individual) that performed the remediation. - Remediated Aspects-What was done in the remediation, e.g., "Scanned and OCR'd," "Tagged PDF," "Added Image Descriptions," "Structured Headings," "Fixed Tables," "Linked TOC," etc. (CV-MV) - Text Quality-The quality of the text of the remediated resource: "Raw OCR," "Cleaned OCR," "Rekeyed," "Proofread," "Published."
+(CV) - Remediation Date-The date the remediation was completed, in mm/dd/yyyy format. - Accessibility Features-Accessibility features of the remediated resource (whether provided by the remediation or already a feature of the source file), e.g., "Print Page Numbers," "TTS Markup," "Described Math," "MathML," "Alternative Text," "Long Description," etc. (CV-MV; aligns with EPUB/schema.org metadata) - Accessibility Controls-How navigation can be controlled, e.g., "Full Keyboard Control," "Full Mouse Control," "Full Voice Control," "Full Touch Control," etc. (CV-MV; aligns with EPUB/schema.org metadata) - Accessibility Hazards-Accessibility hazard information- "Flashing Hazard," "No Flashing Hazard," "Motion Simulation Hazard," "No Motion Simulation Hazard," "Sound Hazard," "No Sound Hazard," "None."
+(CV-MV; aligns with EPUB/schema.org metadata) - Access Mode-The mode or modes by which the content of the resource can be consumed, e.g., "Textual," "Color Dependent," "Math on Visual," etc. (CV-MV; aligns with EPUB/schema.org metadata) - Sufficient Mode-The mode or modes that are each alone sufficient to consume all of the content of the resource- "Auditory," "Tactile," "Textual," "Visual."
+Thus for a book with images, "Textual" would be sufficient only if image

-- The text quality of the remediated resource: "Raw OCR," "Cleaned OCR," "Rekeyed," "Proofread," "Published."
-(CV) - The date the remediation was completed, in mm/dd/yyyy format. - Accessibility features of the remediated resource (whether provided by the remediation or already a feature of the source file), e.g., "Print Page Numbers," "TTS Markup," "Described Math," "MathML," "Alternative Text," "Long Description," etc. (CV-MV) - How navigation can be controlled, e.g., "Full Keyboard Control," "Full Mouse Control," "Full Voice Control," "Full Touch Control," etc. (CV-MV; aligns with EPUB/schema.org metadata) - Accessibility hazard information-"Flashing Hazard," "No Flashing Hazard," "Motion Simulation Hazard," "No Motion Simulation Hazard," "Sound Hazard," "No Sound Hazard," "None."
-(CV-MV; aligns with EPUB/schema.org metadata) - The mode or modes by which the content of the resource can be consumed, e.g., "Textual," "Visual," "Auditory," "Tactile," etc. (CV-MV; aligns with EPUB/schema.org metadata) - The mode or modes that are each alone sufficient to consume all of the content of the resource-"Auditory," "Tactile," "Textual," "Visual."
-Thus for a book with images, "Textual" would be sufficient only if image descriptions are provided along with the text.
-(CV-MV; aligns with EPUB/schema.org metadata) - A free-text summary of accessibility issues associated with the resource that the depositing DSO wants to communicate to other DSOs that might use it.
+- descriptions are provided along with the text.
+(CV-MV; aligns with EPUB/schema.org metadata) - Accessibility Summary-A free-text summary of accessibility issues associated with the resource that the depositing DSO wants to communicate to other DSOs that might use it.
+(Aligns with EPUB/schema.org metadata)